LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/studio/_index.md

 ## Create Your Visualizations

-Once you have your group, everyone in the group needs to make **two** visualizations:
+Once you have your group, everyone in the group needs to make **two** visualizations using Matplotlib:

-1. One made using Matplotlib.
-1. One made using Seaborn.
-1. These visualizations can be of any chart type.
+1. Each visualization should use a different chart type.
 1. Make sure that everyone is doing something different!

 ## Share with Your Group